robert-wettstaedt/crag-track-app/README.md

     npm run migrate
   ```

+## Roadmap

+- File browsing for the file-hosting instance
+- Route annotation
+- Export of a crag to PDF

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.